 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 As early as 2014, various regulators in Russia for the first time acknowledged the existence of Bitcoin by demonstrating their negative views towards it.
 In 2017, the attitude of regulators towards Bitcoin shifted from 'banned, unrecommended' to 'the concept is under investigation, regulation will come soon.'

 Internationally, one of the most widely discussed legal aspects of token sales was whether tokens constitute securities.
-Following the report of the US Securities and Exchange Commission on the DAO project,21 many regulators all over the world agreed that certain tokens may qualify as securities or other financial instruments.
-In Russia, the Central Bank has not taken a position on this issue yet.
-In fact, it is problematic to qualify a token as a 'security' under Russian law, since the Civil Code defines security by listing specific financial instruments in an exhaustive manner.
-Thus, unless specifically listed in Article 142, other instruments should not be considered securities.
-This approach contrasts with that in the United States, where courts lean towards a more flexible approach using the Howey test.
+Following the report of the US Securities and Exchange Commission on the DAO project,31 many regulators all over the world agreed that certain tokens may qualify as securities or other financial instruments.
+In Russia, the issue was resolved with the adoption of the Federal Law on DFA, which refers tokens to the category of 'DFA'.

 Russian securities law limits the circulation of foreign financial instruments, with the Central Bank having a final say on whether a particular instrument may be allowed to the public market.
 Unless cleared by the Central Bank, foreign securities may only be offered to accredited investors in Russia and no general solicitation is permitted.

 AML and KYC rules apply to transactions with cryptocurrencies to the extent such transactions are carried out via 'organisations carrying out transactions with monetary funds and other property' as defined in Article 6 of the Federal Law on Combating Legalisation (Laundering) of Illegally Gained Income and Financing of Terrorism.32

 Other new business models